-Shortening the space bar is a common choice on smaller keyboard, especially on laptops, because it leaves more space for the cursor keys (the “arrows”).
+Shortening the space bar is a common choice on smaller keyboards, especially on laptops, because it leaves more space for the cursor keys (the "arrows").

 On the Macbook keyboard there's a really interesting side-effect of this approach: it moves the two Command keys closer to the center of the keyboard.

 It might be because I have small hands;

 It might be because I use the right Command key a lot;

 It might be because the Command key is the most used key for shortcuts in macOS;

 ...But I noticed that, even if we all hate it, I feel more comfortable typing on the Macbook keyboard, and I'm pretty sure it's because of the space bar alone.